airbus/scikit-decide/README.md

-AIRLAPS: AI framework for Reinforcement Learning, Automated Planning and Scheduling
+Scikit-decide: an AI framework for Reinforcement Learning, Automated Planning and Scheduling